RenWro/42Berlin_Born2BeRoot/README.md

 <h3>What's an UFW and what's the value of using it?
 How to add new rules?</h3>

+UFW (Uncomplicated Firewall) is a software application responsible for ensuring that the system administrator can manage iptables in a simple way.
+It is a tool that minimizes the effort of setting up a firewall by starting with an optimal default configuration.
+In many cases, it’s only necessary to know the name of the applications to be authorized.
+Since it is very difficult to work with iptables, UFW provides us with an interface to modify the firewall of our device (netfilter) without compromising security.
+Once we have UFW installed, we can choose which ports we want to allow connections, and which ports we want to close.
+This will also be very useful with SSH, greatly improving all security related to communications between devices.

+UFW is available for all Linux distributions.
+UFW uses ports.
+A port is an unsigned integer from 0 to 65535 that allows the routing of data to a specific service.
+A port can be open, closed, or stealth.
+The desired behavior of a firewall is to allow incoming connections only on previously authorized (open) ports, blocking all other (stealth) ports.
+That’s why the UFW default policy is “deny incoming traffic” and “allow outgoing traffic.”
+As a result, our server can send requests to the outside world and receive responses.
+At the same time, the firewall will block all unsolicited incoming connections.

 <h3>What's SSH (Secure Shell) and what's the value of using it?
 How do you check it?</h3>

 SSH or Secure Shell is a remote administration protocol that allows users to control and modify their servers over the Internet thanks to an authentication mechanism.
 Provides a mechanism to authenticate a user remotely, transfer data from the client to the host, and return a response to the request made by the client.